 Hunting down duplicates manually is miserable.
 There are apps for iOS, Android, Windows and Mac that can do the hard work for you.

 Remo Duplicate Photos Remover is an app that scans your phone for duplicates and deletes them.
 You can also use it to quickly remove duplicates created by messaging and social media apps.

 Photos Duplicate Cleaner easily locates and removes duplicate photos from your Mac.
 It’s available as a free download from the Mac App Store.

 PDC creates groups of duplicate photos, so it’s easy to find the number of occurrences of similar images.
 All copies of a photo are deleted except the original.
 This can save you plenty of disk space on your Mac.

 Once you’ve downloaded the program, follow the instructions on the download page to use it.

 For Windows users, Duplicate Cleaner helps you locate and delete similar photos and works for other file types.
 Search for and delete multiple copies of documents, pictures and music quickly and easily.

 It displays potential duplicates side by side for easy comparison.
 You’ll find photos that have been edited or saved in a different format so you can delete the duplicates you don’t need.

 Follow the instructions on the site to use the program once it’s installed.

-Now that your collection is free of duplicates and all in one place, your next step is to actually sort through the mess so you can easily find the photos you want.
-If you have hundreds or thousands of photos, how can you speed that process up?
+Now that your collection is free of duplicates and in one place, your next step is to sort through the mess so you can easily find the photos you want.
+How can you speed that process up if you have hundreds or thousands of photos?

 A smart photo organization app is your secret weapon.
 We recommend digiKam, a free, open-source program with powerful tagging tools you can then use to sort through your photos quickly.